nomath4u/radiusnetworks.github.io/_posts/2013-10-21-corebluetooth-doesnt-let-you-see-ibeacons.md

 ```

-This code does the follwing:
+This code does the following:

 1. It initializes the CBCentralManager in the viewDidLoad method.
 2. Once CBCentralManager is intitialized, the centralManagerDidUpdateState method starts scanning for any BluetoothLE peripheral, regardless of offered services.